 Before joining the Grand Rapids Symphony, he was a member of the Arkansas Symphony Orchestra and the Civic Orchestra of Chicago, and most recently was principal cellist of the Lansing Symphony Orchestra.

 Will is also one of the founders of the Faulkner Chamber Music Festival.
-He and his wife, violinist Jo Preece, live in Heritage Hill, Grand Rapids, with their daughter, Mina, and two brown dogs.
+He and his wife, violinist Jo Preece, live in Heritage Hill, Grand Rapids, with their two children and dogs.

 Pianist Andrius Žlabys has received international acclaim for his appearances with many of the world’s leading orchestras, including The New York Philharmonic, Boston Symphony Orchestra, Cleveland Orchestra, Rotterdam Symphony, and Philharmonic Orchestra of Buenos Aires.